The Hike To The Grand Teton's Lower Saddle

 Accessing the Central Rib's Bench

 The first opportunity for some climbing is at the Chockstone Chimney on the western side of the Needle.
 It's hard to miss but some people do.
-There is only one chimney and it is more of a drainage chute with a chockstone or two.
+There's only one chimney and it's more of a drainage chute with a chockstone or two.

 Guides typically use the Briggs' Slab or a variation near it.